dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

    oc delete ClusterRoleBinding grafana-cluster-monitoring-view-binding-@type_here_the_namespace@
 ```

-### Enabling the dashboards automatic discovery how to - OPTIONAL
+###  3.2. <a name='Enablingthedashboardsautomaticdiscoveryhowto-OPTIONAL'></a>Enabling the dashboards automatic discovery how to - OPTIONAL

 > Consider this section as an *OPTIONAL* task because this feature is enabled by default